My Mother’s Famous Linzertorte Recipe

 In large bowl, using electric mixer, cream butter and sugar until fluffy.
 Add egg yolks, lemon rind and lemon juice.
 Beat until smooth.

 In separate bowl, combine flour, cocoa, cinnamon, cloves and chopped almonds.
 Stir into butter mixture to form soft dough.
-Gather dough into ball, wrap well in plastic wrap and refrigerate at least 1 hour or overnight.
-(If chilling overnight, let soften at room temperature 30 min. before using.)
+Gather dough into ball, wrap in plastic wrap and refrigerate at least 1 hour or overnight.
+(If chilling overnight, bring to room temperature 30 minutes before using.)

-On floured surface, roll remaining dough into oval 1 inch (2.5 cm) thick.
-Cut into strips 1 inch wide and arrange in lattice on top of jam, pressing edges into edge of torte.
+On floured surface, roll remaining dough into circle about 1/4 inch thick.
+Cut into strips and arrange in lattice on top of jam, pressing edges into edge of torte.
+(If strips break, simply press them back together.)

 In small bowl, lightly beat reserved egg white.
 Brush strips and edges of torte with egg white.

-Bake in preheated 350°F oven about 45 to 50 minutes or until pastry is well browned and jam is bubbling.
+Bake in centre of oven about 45 minutes or until crust is well browned and jam is bubbling.
 Cool completely in pan on rack.
-Remove sides.
+Remove sides of pan.
 Dust with icing sugar by rubbing through sieve with spoon.